Contemporary Cuban Masters curated by Modesto Diaz Serpa

 Contemporary Cuban Masters

-Curated by Modesto Diaz Serpa
+Modesto Diaz Serpa

 Over the last several decades, the collection of Cuban art has been one of the most turbulent fields in the panorama of visual arts in Cuba.
 The promotion and circulation of Cuban art traverses through a series of corridors, sometimes underground, which lead to spaces that are not entirely defined.
 However, I suppose that these are gaps within our history.
 I assume that within the cracks of a commercialization that runs through pipelines of all kinds, it is made impossible to carry out an integral study of said phenomenon.